DenChaima/Metastatic-Cancer-Detection/README.md

 ## Data
 The datasets used in this project: **CAMELYON16** and **CAMELYON17** are available in the [CAMELYON challenge website](https://camelyon17.grand-challenge.org/Data/)

-The datasets consist of Whole-Slide Images (WSI) of lymph nodes sections.
+The datasets consist of **Whole-Slide Images (WSI)** of lymph nodes sections.

 **CAMELYON16**
 - Contains a total of 400 whole-slide images.
-- Training set contains 170 WSI.
+- Training set contains 270 WSI.
 The ground truth data for the slides containing metastases is provided in two formats: .xml files containing metastasis annotations and WSI binary Masks.
 - Test set contains 130 WSI.

 **CAMELYON17**